-Rosa Brooks, Senior Advisor to the Undersecretary of Defense for Policy and Deputy Assistant Secretary of Defense for Rule of Law and International Humanitarian Policy explained, “The term PSYOP was anachronistic and misleading; Military Information Support is a more accurate description of the activities and programs at issue.”
+Rosa Brooks, Senior Advisor to the Undersecretary of Defense for Policy and Deputy Assistant Secretary of Defense for Rule of Law and International Humanitarian Policy explained: “The term PSYOP was anachronistic and misleading; Military Information Support is a more accurate description of the activities and programs at issue.”

 “Planned operations to convey selected information and indicators to foreign audiences to influence their emotions, motives, objective reasoning, and ultimately the behavior of foreign governments, organizations, groups, and individuals.
 The purpose of psychological operations is to induce or reinforce foreign attitudes and behavior favorable to the originator’s objectives.”

-Perhaps the concern stems from the fact the roots of military PSYOPS relied heavily on experiences in civilian propaganda, with the two being conflated during times of conflict.
-Simply put, PSYOPS is a form of propaganda, but not all forms of propaganda are PSYOPS.
+Perhaps the concern stems from the fact the roots of military PSYOP relied heavily on experiences in civilian propaganda, with the two being conflated during times of conflict.
+Simply put, PSYOP is a form of propaganda, but not all forms of propaganda are PSYOP.

 Trying men’s souls

-Go on doing with your pen what in other times, was done with the sword: show what reformation is more practicable by operation on the mind than on the body of man.”
+“Go on doing with your pen what in other times, was done with the sword: show what reformation is more practicable by operation on the mind than on the body of man.”

 -Thomas Jefferson, letter to Thomas Paine, 1792

-It is true that the Continental Congress tried to woo over Hessian mercenaries to their side with the promise of land while the British tried to sow confusion by issuing proclamations urging colonial slaves to escape and even join up with the British.
-But these were ad-hoc measures, used to exploit certain opportunities at given times.
-Besides, it was fiery individuals that were the most successful in galvanizing the people to their respective causes.
-Individuals such as Thomas Paine who wrote the now famous pamphlet “Common Sense” in 1776 that helped push the growing notion of an independent America.
+It is true that the Continental Congress tried to win over Hessian mercenaries to its side with the promise of land, while the British tried to sow confusion by issuing proclamations urging colonial slaves to escape and even join up with the British.
+But these were ad-hoc attempts, used to exploit certain opportunities at given times.
+Besides, it was fiery and charismatic individuals that were the most successful in galvanizing the people to their respective causes.
+Individuals such as Thomas Paine who wrote the now-famous pamphlet “Common Sense” in 1776 that helped push the growing notion of an independent America.

 Pax Americana meets Yellow Journalism

-Remember the Maine, to Hell with Spain!”
+“Remember the Maine, to Hell with Spain!”

 -Rallying cry during the Spanish-American War

-The U.S. Army did not develop or use any PSYOPS in Cuba and the Philippines.
-There was a variety of different reasons for this: the initial confusion of the conflict, the undecided role of the U.S. in the Philippines and Cuba, and traditional military thinking.
-Many of the senior officers, including General Otis, gained their experiences from the American West fighting Native Americans.
-They viewed using force, not messaging, to whittle away the resolve of the enemy.
-Although it did work, it was not without controversy, even during the time.
+The U.S. Army did not develop or use any PSYOP in the Philippines.
+There were a number of different reasons for this: the initial confusion of the conflict, the indecision of the U.S. regarding its future role in the Philippines, and traditional military thinking.
+Many of the senior officers, including General Otis, gained their experiences in the American West fighting Native Americans.
+They thus believed in using force, not messaging, to whittle away the resolve of the enemy.
+Although force did work, it was not without controversy, even during the time.